Publisher’s column: Changes in the wake of COVID-19

 There is a lot to unpack in this column, with important info at the bottom, so let me start off with four takeaways.

 - Like many businesses, the Post Independent has been challenged by COVID-19’s impact.
-Thus, we’ve been faced to make difficult decisions.
+Thus, we’ve been forced to make difficult decisions.

 - Effective July 13, the PI will be going down to three days per week — Monday, Wednesday and Friday, with the goal of returning a weekend edition later in the year.